UpdateHub/updatehub/README.md

 ## Running tests

-Some tests are marked as ignored because they requoire user previleges.
-There's a Vagrantfile that can be used to run them.
+Some tests are marked as ignored because they require user previleges.
+There's a Vagrant file that can be used to run them.
 To run tests on the virtual machine run:

 ```Bash
 vagrant up